gmirsky/tequila_notes/README.md

 ## TL;DR
 Anything from NOM 1123,, 1146, 1414, 1579 is a good safe bet.

+> [!NOTE]
+>
+> All grades and recommendations are my opinion.
+Your opinions and tastes may vary.

 ## Definition of Tequila

 Tequila can only be legally made in the following five states in Mexico: Jalisco, Guanajuato, Michoacán, Nayarit, and Tamaulipas.
 The state of Jalisco, where the city of Tequila is located, produces the vast majority of the world's tequila.

 ## Tequila Types

 Highlands tequila is known for being fruitier, sweeter, and more floral.
 Soil is generally red clay.
-Highland tequila brands are:
+Some examples of highland tequila brands are:
 * Patrón
 * Don Julio
 * El Tesoro
 * G4

 Lowlands tequila is typically more rustic, with an earthier, spicier, and more herbaceous flavor.
 Soil is dark volcanic composition, called tierra negra, which has a high mineral content.
-Lowland brands are:
+Some examples of lowland brands are:
 * Fortaleza
 * Herradura
 * Jose Cuervo